 This is part of our larger guide on buying apartments.
 Back to Buying an Apartment USA.

 Living the Dream in NY – Buying an Apartment

 New York, the city of dreams.
-You too can live your dream of owning real estate, and that in one of the top cities worldwide in everything from fashion to finance to art and food.
+You too can live your dream of owning real estate, many people dream of buying an apartment or buying a house in New York, one of the top cities worldwide in everything from fashion to finance to art and food.
 Buying an apartment in New York certainly isn’t the easiest of tasks, but one that is likely to leave you happy you took the risk.

 The Money’s Flowing?
 New York Economy Overview

 In regards to economic developments, New York is seeing a surge.
 So in a city where money is everyhwere anyways, it’s flowing even more now.
 Currently it is the city with the second highest economy in the world, ahead of Los Angeles.
 In recent years, multiple top companies from digital sectors have moved headquarters or opened offices in the city.
 This means increased investments in multiple sectors, along with higher demand for rentals in the inner city, housing workers.
 The general real estate market has weakened over recent times, meaning the classic investments of earlier years like TriBeCa or Soho where high square meter prices dominate, are currently clever investments for buying as the market is likely to recover, and these parts are likely to gain back value.